How do we rescue children from sex trafficking?

 Rescue agents identify child-sex-trafficking victims and gather the evidence needed to build a legal case against their traffickers.
 Our teams then work alongside law enforcement to free victims and arrest offenders.

-Rescue agents work at border crossing stations and actively identify potential trafficking victims.
-They will detain and question potential traffickers and victims and take action as needed to rescue those at risk.
+Rescue agents work at border crossing stations and actively identify trafficking victims.
+They will detain and question travelers and take action as needed to rescue those found to be victims of human trafficking.

 Who We Rescue